Clustering-induced attraction in granular mixtures of rods and spheres: Discussion

-The characteristic dependence of fluctuation-induced forces with fluctuation intensity (\textit{v.g.} Eq.~\ref{Press}) was corroborated indirectly by increasing the shaking amplitude and measuring the stability (that is, the survival times) of a single FIA configuration set as the initial condition.
-Twenty measurements were made for each value of shaking amplitude.
-A FIA is considered broken when the orthogonal distance from one extreme to the other rod is longer than three diameters (two spheres fit within) and when both rods are not parallel anymore.
-Double lines of spheres trapped among rods are not taken into account for simplicity, due to their scarcity.
-The resulting survival time is shown in Fig.~\ref{Times} as a function of the dimensionless acceleration $\Gamma$.
-It is worth to note that isolated depletion dimers could last tens of minutes or even more, giving an idea of how much more stable they are in comparison with fluctuation-induced aggregates.
+The dependence of indirect depletion forces on fluctuation intensity was indirectly measured by increasing the shaking amplitude and measuring the stability (\emph{i.e.}, the survival times) of an isolated IDA configuration as the initial condition.
+The resulting survival times as a function of $\Gamma$ are shown in Fig.~\ref{Times}.
+It is worth noticing that isolated DDA dimers could last tens of minutes or even more, giving an idea of the higher stability they have in comparison with indirect depletion aggregates.

-Entropically driven ordering of rods is due to the fact that rods in contact have smaller excluded area than separated rods.
-In other words, as rods stick together in close contact, the spheres have a larger area to roam and consequently, they increase the number of possible configurations and the whole entropy of the system.
-Here, the liberated area is the excluded areas of two independent rods minus that of two rods in contact.

-For purposes of counting the effect of FIAs in increasing the area available for roaming, just the overlapped area of spheres within two rods in a FIA configuration is taken into account.
-In Fig.~\ref{AL}, liberated area due to depletion, FIAs structures, and both mechanisms is plotted as a function of time, for an area fraction coverage of 0.46, including 50 rods.
-In the same figure, dashed lines represent a fitting, corresponding to a simple model in which the number of depletion or FIA pairs formed per unit time is proportional to the number of available rods and the strength of the interaction.
-Under these assumptions, we have fitted to these previous curves the following function of time for liberated area $A_L$:
+For purposes of counting the effect of IDAs in increasing the area available for roaming, the overlapped area of spheres within two rods in an IDA configuration is taken into account as part of the aggregate, considering the chain of spheres as another rod.
+In Fig.~\ref{AL}, liberated area due to DDA structures, IDA structures, and the sum of both mechanisms is plotted as a function of time.
+In the same figure, dashed lines represent a fitting, corresponding to a simple model in which the number of DDA or IDA pairs formed per unit time is proportional to the number of available rods and the strength of the interaction.
+Under these assumptions, we fitted to these previous curves the following function of time for the liberated area $A_L$:

 where $A_0$ is the asymptotic liberated area and $\kappa$ is the reciprocal of a characteristic time in which aggregation phenomenon takes places, both of which are left as fitting parameters.